june-777/Udong/README.md

 ## 1. Project Overview.
 (1) Goal.
-- Kick-start the region community through the information sharing with the neighbor about the academy, hobbies, restaurant, and place something.
+- Kick-start the region community through the information sharing with the neighbor about the academy, hobbies, restaurant, place.

 (2) Team Info.
 - Project Owner : Byungwook, Hyeon.